anoma/VampIR-Book/src/section_3_5.md

 So the public inputs are shown explicitly.

-Public inputs \textit{must} be put at the start of a file.
+Public inputs *must* be put at the start of a file.
 If one tries the following file;

 ```haskell
 x = 1;